bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ```

 A popover which is opened programmatically via the 'show' property or by an event call
 can only be closed programmatically.
-Built-in triggers will not work... until a trigger
+Built-in triggers will work inadequatly, because trigger
-event tries to open the popover even though it is already open.
+event will try to open the popover even though it is already opened.

 In the below example, when the first Popover is opened with the 'open' event, it will
-take two on-button clicks to close it.
+take two button clicks to close it.
 Play with the below demo to understand this.
 When
-you desire graceful handling of both programmatic control external to the Popover
+you desire graceful handling of both programmatic control of the Popover
 component as well as user interaction triggers, you should disable built-in
 triggers and handle control yourself as demonstrated by the second Popover.